Home » Diseases » Emergencies / First Aid for Dogs & Cats – General Information » Emergencies / First Aid A-Z » Allergic Reaction (Anaphylaxis)

 Diagnosis

-Dermatological examination: In the case of skin manifestations, distribution patterns of the lesions are examined, as these are often characteristic of certain forms of allergy.
+Dermatological examination: In the case of skin manifestations, distribution patterns of the Lesions are examined, as these are often characteristic of certain forms of allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
+The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock..
 Cytological examinations of skin smears can detect secondary bacterial or yeast infections.

-Biomarkers: Recent research is investigating specific biomarkers such as cytokines or microRNAs that may be altered in allergic diseases.
+Biomarkers: Newer research is investigating specific biomarkers, such as cytokines or microRNAs, that may be altered in allergic diseases.
 However, these methods are still in the experimental stage.

 Further veterinary measures

-Furthermore, additional measures such as continuous drip infusions and the administration of other medications to treat the other symptoms are usually necessary.
+Furthermore, additional measures such as continuous infusions and the administration of further medication to treat the other symptoms are generally necessary.

-In the veterinary hospital, diagnostic and therapeutic measures are promptly initiated.
-Treatment for allergic reactions in dogs and cats is based on three main pillars:
+Diagnostic and therapeutic steps are initiated immediately in the veterinary hospital.
+The treatment of allergic reactions in dogs and cats is based on three main pillars:

 For life-threatening, anaphylactic reactions, immediate emergency treatment is required: